dngupta/mina.github.io/README.md

 MINA is a Web-based platform developed for the Michigan State University Advanced Institute on Digital Archaeology Method and Practice.
 The code is on an MIT license and borrows from other repositories with similar licenses. *Collaborators are welcome to add to this project*

-## MINA aims to encourage intellectual interest in developing visualization tools appropriate for archaeology, and to promote Indian archaeology.
-A key challenge in Indian archaeology is the relative lack of digital (and digitized) archaeological data.
+### MINA aims to encourage intellectual interest in developing visualization tools appropriate for archaeology, and to promote Indian archaeology.

+  **A key challenge in Indian archaeology is the relative lack of digital (and digitized) archaeological data**

 At present, data are drawn from *Indian Archaeology - A Review* (IAR), an annual in-house publication of the Archaeological Survey of    India (Survey).
 The Survey is the national department for archaeology and heritage management in India.
 IAR consists of summaries of  archaeological field investigations that were carried out during each calendar year.
 The current focus of the project is on the years   between 1953 and 1960.

-Location information (place name, district name, state name) have been extracted manually, and then geocoded using a Python script here (https://github.com/cmaene/pythonGeocodeWithGeopy/blob/master/geocodeBatchApi.py).
+Location information (place name, district name, state name) have been extracted manually, and then geocoded using a [Python script]   (https://github.com/cmaene/pythonGeocodeWithGeopy/blob/master/geocodeBatchApi.py).
 The data are most appropriate for national-scale   analysis.
 Additional information on these investigations include the year of investigation, the kind of investigation (survey or  excavation), the investigating institution and archaeologist(s).
 These data are available as CSV.
-They are summarized as a Web map.
+They are summarized as a [Web map](http://dngupta.github.io/mina.github.io)

-### Web map is here: http://dngupta.github.io/mina.github.io